 Plans to change the law

 The German government, according to the coalition agreement, intends to reform corporate criminal liability and, as part of that, create legal certainty over what materials created during an internal investigation are protected from search and seizure.
 Related issues have been considered in depth in other countries – for example the UK Court of Appeal recently ruled (in SFO v ENRC) that documents created during an internal corruption investigation (including a lawyer’s notes of employee interviews) did not have to be disclosed to the UK Serious Fraud Office in a subsequent criminal investigation against the company.

-Sections 30, 130 Administrative Offences Act (Ordnungswidrigkeitengesetz, OWiG).
-Note that under current German law legal entities cannot commit criminal offence.
+3 Sections 30, 130 Administrative Offences Act (Ordnungswidrigkeitengesetz, OWiG).
+Note that under current German law legal entities cannot commit criminal offences.

 4 BVerfG, decision dated 18/3/2009, file no. 2 BvR 1036/08.

 This article is part of the Allen & Overy Legal & Regulatory Risk Note, a quarterly publication.